Man City agree fee with Anderlecht for Gomez

-Sergio Gomez: Manchester City agree fee with Anderlecht for Spain Under-21 defender
+Sergio Gomez: Manchester City agree fee with Anderlecht for Spain Under-21s defender

 Last updated on .From the section Man City

-Manchester City have agreed a fee of 13 million euros (£11m) plus add-ons with Anderlecht for Spain Under-21 international defender Sergio Gomez.
+Manchester City have agreed a fee of 13m euros (£11m) plus add-ons with Anderlecht for Spain Under-21's defender Sergio Gomez.

 City were looking at left-sided options after failing to complete a deal for Brighton's Marc Cucurella, who joined Chelsea last week for £62.5m.

-If not promoted to the first team squad, Gomez could be loaned to City Football Group club Girona in Spain.
+If not promoted to the first-team squad, Gomez could be loaned to City Football Group club Girona in Spain.

 He came through the Barcelona academy before joining Borussia Dortmund.

-Gomez, 21, then spent two years on loan at Huesca in 2019, before joining Anderlecht where he played under former City skipper Vincent Kompany.
+Gomez, 21, then spent two years on loan at Huesca in 2019, before joining Anderlecht where he played under former City captain Vincent Kompany.

 - Our coverage of Manchester City is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment